wal99d/FileSignature/README.md

 ```
 currently the in-memory db contains 942 file signatures

-## How-to Start
+## How-to

 You have two options:

-1. By running docker and downloading "wal99d/filesig:0.1" image in one command as below:
+1. By running docker and downloading "wal99d/filesig:0.1" image and sharing folder from your host to docker container all in one command as below:

 `#docker run -it -v /location/folder/files:/host wal99d/filesig:0.1 /home/filesig`